 Zalando’s journey over the course of the decade was sometimes a bumpy one.
 In 2020, the company’s net income fluctuated along the way from quarter to quarter.
 From January to March of 2020, when the coronavirus (COVID-19) crisis hit the world, Zalando delivered the highest losses ever since records have been kept.
 But the turnaround was quick to come, and the company’s net income for the following quarter was at an outstanding 122.5 million euros.

 The impact of COVID-19 on Zalando is visible in its website visit numbers too.
-In the first quarter of 2020, site visits to Zalando took a hit compared to the preceding quarter.
-Nevertheless, by the end of the second three-month period of 2020, website visits peaked at 1.3 billion.
-In the following months, Zalando’s website traffic on desktop and mobile continued increasing across all available country domains.
-That being said, Zalando traffic is generated mostly from mobile devices such as tablets and smart phones.
+In the first quarter of 2020, online traffic to Zalando took a hit compared to the preceding quarter.
+Nevertheless, website visits increased again over the following months and peaked at 1.7 billion in the first quarter of 2021, mostly fueled by traffic from mobile devices.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date